Zanger67/Zanger67/README.md

 # Allô!
 I'm Anthony! 👋

-I'm Anthony, a computer science student at <a href="https://www.gatech.edu/" target="_blank">Georgia Tech</a> graduating from my Bachelor's in Spring 2025 concentrating in Artificial Intelligence and Information Internetworks and graduating from my Master's specializing in Interactive Intelligence in May 2026.
+I'm Anthony, a computer science student at <a href="https://www.gatech.edu/" target="_blank">Georgia Tech</a> graduating on campus from my Master in Computer Science in May of 2026.
 <!-- I'm Anthony, a student at [Georgia Tech](https://www.gatech.edu/) graduating in Fall 2024/Spring 2025.  -->
 - Bachelors of Science in Computer Science candidate (May 2025)
 - Masters of Science in Computer Science candidate (May 2026)